 - Label the containers with the name of the salve.

 Storage and Use

 This recipe makes approximately 4 half–ounce tins or 2 ounces total.
-If you’re a little lazy like me, it stores well in a wide-mouth, cup-sized (8 ounce or jelly) canning jar with a tight fitting lid kept in a dark place, like your bathroom or dresser drawer.
+If you’re a little lazy like me, it stores well in a wide-mouth, cup-sized (8 ounces or jelly) canning jar with a tight-fitting lid kept in a dark place, like your bathroom or dresser drawer.
 As you rub it into your sore, aching, tired, or injured muscles, keep in mind that a little goes a long way.
 Start with a pea-sized amount and add more if needed to cover the area.
 Re-apply the balm every few hours as needed until the aching eases.